heisenbol/skvideo/README.md

 # skvideo
 TYPO3 content element to cache thumbnails of youtube/vimeo videos and play them after user confirmation.
 Responsive display.
-Works with css_styled_content and fluid_styled_content.
+Works with or without fluid_styled_content.
 No other dependencies (no jquery etc).

 ## How it works
 The **editor** inserts a skvideo content element into a page.
 He needs to specify